elysiajs/documentation/docs/essential/plugin.md

     .get('/', ({ a }) => a)
 ```

-This is the limitation of TypeScript, Elysia only have reference to the current instance only.
+This is a TypeScript limitation; Elysia can only refer to the current instance.

-To counter this, Elysia introduce the **Service Locator** pattern.
+Elysia introduces the **Service Locator** pattern to counteract this.

-Service Locator allow us get the plugin for us automatically, when `use` is call, Elysia will do two thing:
-Lookup for plugin checksum and retrieve the value, otherwise register a new one
-Infer type from the plugin
+To put it simply, Elysia will lookup the plugin checksum and get the value or register a new one.
+Infer the type from the plugin.

-To put it simply, we only need to provide the plugin reference for Elysia to locate the service.
+Simply put, we need to provide the plugin reference for Elysia to find the service.

 ```typescript
 // setup.ts